-Welcome to the Gallipoli Association website education page.
-I have recently been appointed Education Coordinator for the Association.
+Welcome to the Gallipoli Association education page.
+Ian Binnie is the recently appointed Education Coordinator for the Association.
 The Trustees place great importance on educational activities which keep the memory of Gallipoli alive and further the knowledge and understanding of the campaign.
-My predecessors were involved in the very successful Gallipoli Centenary Education Project (GCEP).
+Ian's predecessors were involved in the very successful Gallipoli Centenary Education Project (GCEP).
 This project has technically finished but the separate website is still live.
 It has a huge amount of educational material, including factual summaries, guidance for teachers and lectures, teaching material and many different film clips.
 You can access it by clicking on this link http://gallipoli100education.org.uk/.

 The section on School Projects on the GCEP website has a tab entitled Getting Started.
 This contains some guidance on educational projects and also three tabs;